Ibaslogic/Ibaslogic/src/contents/series/2020-01-27-react-tutorial-for-beginners/react-tutorial-for-beginners.md

   - javascript
 ---

 You have decided to learn React JS.
 A great choice indeed!
-Now, you can get to build a modern website or app that require high performance and safety.
+Now, you can get to build a modern website and app that require high performance and safety.

-Aside from the fact that it has a smaller learning curve compared to other frameworks, you get the advantage to use the knowledge acquired and dive into the world of native development.
+Aside from the fact that it has a smaller learning curve compared to other frameworks, you get the opportunity to use the acquired knowledge and dive into the world of native development.

 So once you learn it, you can [jump into React Native](https://reactnative.dev/ "React native documentation") and start building a robust mobile application.

-Still not convinced to learn React?

-Today, many developers and site owners are embracing web technologies and frameworks built on React.
+It is also worth saying that many developers and site owners are now embracing web technologies and frameworks built on React.
 Some of these include the [Gatsby site framework](/gatsby-tutorial-from-scratch-for-beginners/ "Gatsby tutorial") and the [WordPress blocks](https://wordpress.org/gutenberg/ "WordPress custom blocks") in the Gutenberg post editor.

 These are just to name a few.
 What this means is that you cannot escape learning React JS if you want to become a present-day developer.